 will ensure that your flock eats exactly the right balance of nutrients at

 the point of need.

-Try encouraging your growing birds to eat from your hand - it will make them easy to handle later on.
+Encouraging your growing birds to eat from your hand makes them easy to handle later.

 Why 'about' 18 weeks?